NOAA-ORR-ERD/PyGnome/Installing.rst

-Building / Installing GNOME with the conda package manager
+Building / Installing PyGNOME with the conda package manager
 ==========================================================

 `Anaconda <https://store.continuum.io/cshop/anaconda/>`__ is a Python